An effective measure of a teacher candidate's readiness for the classroom

 Select any step to learn more about the PPAT® assessment.

-PPAT® assessment Tasks 2 through 4 all require candidates to provide evidence of content knowledge, both in their teaching practices as well as in the assessment of student learning.
+PPAT assessment Tasks 2, 3 and 4 require test takers to provide evidence of content knowledge, both in their teaching practices as well as in the assessment of student learning.

-While all of the prompts for each task do not prescribe the specific content that must be included, they do draw upon a broad spectrum of content knowledge relevant to an individual candidate's particular area.
-Candidate responses, which include content, are scored by trained raters who have expertise in the same content area.
+The prompts for each task draw upon a broad spectrum of content knowledge relevant to a test taker’s particular area, and the candidate’s responses are scored by trained raters who have expertise in the same content area.

-The PPAT assessment emphasizes the appropriateness and relevance of content selected by candidates in the completion of the assessment, as demonstrated in the content areas below.
+See how the relevance of content selected by candidates, in the completion of the PPAT assessment, may include categories of the Praxis® tests.